 According to the Digi-Capital consulting firm, in 2017, investors invested over $ 3 billion in VR and AR startups in the United States.
 As a result, the market significantly exceeded forecasts.
-However, at the same time, the VR/AR market is very unstable and is "warmed up" by one-time large deals, and it is mainly venture capital investors.
+However, at the same time, the VR/AR market is very unstable and is "warmed up" by one-time large deals, and it mainly ventures capital investors.
 At the same time, a significant amount of investor funds falls to the Magic Leap startup.
-For several years, the project of augmented reality super-secret glasses has received over $ 2 billion from Google, Alibaba, Qualcomm and Saudi funds.
+For several years, the project of augmented reality super-secret glasses has received over $ 2 billion from Google, Alibaba, Qualcomm, and Saudi funds.
 What is the reason for such generosity?
 The founder of the company, Roni Abowitz, after a series of studies, concluded that the brain did not use all the data that entered it through the visual system.
 Therefore, for the new technology, it was not possible to use the entire light field, but only selected bits of information that would be correctly interpreted by the visual cortex.
 Then, you could get rid of the displays and rely directly on the eyes of users.
-Therefore, investors knew what they were investing.
-Development lasted for 7 years, orders for the first samples for developers at the price of $ 2,295 began to be taken in August 2018.14
+Therefore, investors knew what they were investing in.
+Development lasted for 7 years, orders for the first samples for developers at the price of $ 2,295 began to be taken in August 2018.

 Digi-Capital analysts give slightly different estimates: by 2020, the VR market value will be $ 30 billion, and AR – $ 90 billion.
 However, Jesse Schell, CEO of Schell Games and professor at Carnegie Mellon University, believes that this is "a very wrong prediction".
 He believes that the market will develop very slowly.
-Therefore, start-ups should take into account that the harsh times will run over time for a longer period than planned.
-Shell believes that by 2025, the AR profit share will be 15% of the VR market revenue, that is, approximately $ 1.1– $ 3.3 billion.
+Therefore, start-ups should take into account that the harsh times will run overtime for a longer period than planned.
+Shell believes that by 2025, the AR profit share will be 15% of the VR market revenue, that is, approximately $ 1.1 — $ 3.3 billion.
 The augmented reality market will still be small, and difficulties await it.
-According to Shell, it will take many years before technologies develop enough to create augmented reality glasses that would not be different from ordinary glasses.17
+According to Shell, it will take many years before technologies develop enough to create augmented reality glasses that would not be different from ordinary glasses.

 However, Tim Cook, CEO of Apple, has repeatedly stated that AR is currently the most promising technology.
 According to him, augmented reality is an idea as grand as the creation of a smartphone.
 Periodically, information about Apple’s work on augmented reality glasses appears on the network, the estimated release date is the end of 2019.18

-Pavel Bilenko, founder of the TEKNER engineering center, believes that AR is one of the J-technologies with accelerated diffusion.
+Pavel Bilenko, the founder of the TEKNER engineering center, believes that AR is one of the J-technologies with accelerated diffusion.
 The rate of technology diffusion is the time it takes for technology to become actively used by most consumers.
 Over the past 110 years, the diffusion rate of consumer technologies has grown rapidly, and now the development curve of some of them is shaped like the letter J, i.e. for a few years after birth, technology becomes a key competitive advantage of the company.

 Another important fact, speaking about the unconditional prospects of AR – the creation of the Augmented Reality for Enterprise Alliance (AREA) in 2015.
 This alliance includes such large companies as Bosch and Boeing.
-The goal of the Alliance is free (for the US market) and open exchange of best practices, lessons and technological resources that will help enterprises effectively implement AR.19 On April 11, 2017, the participants of this alliance have developed key industry guidance documents.
+The goal of the Alliance is free (for the US market) and open exchange of best practices, lessons, and technological resources that will help enterprises effectively implement AR.
+On April 11, 2017, the participants of this alliance have developed key industry guidance documents.
 The documents were developed with the assistance of UI Labs, Lockheed Martin, Caterpillar and Procter & Gamble.